 Evolution in island birds and the ‘insularity’ syndrome

-In spite of the importance of islands as centres of endemism and important ‘laboratories’ for the study of ecology and evolution, some aspects of island ecology and evolution remain poorly understood.
-This programme studies patterns of adaptation on islands worldwide as well as conducting detailed studies using Tristan da Cunha and the Gulf of Guinea islands as study systems.
-Previous research has explored global patterns in life-history and behaviour of island species and, over the last year, we have shown how the low diversity of island communities influences the evolution of bird song.
+Islands are important centres of endemism and key ‘laboratories’ for the study of ecology and evolution.
+However, some aspects of island ecology and evolution remain poorly understood.
+This programme studies patterns of adaptation and speciation on islands worldwide and conducts detailed studies using the Gulf of Guinea, Cape Verde and Tristan islands as study systems.

 Impact of the project

 This project is uncovering novel patterns of adaptation in island birds and investigating the mechanisms underlying these adaptations.
 The results make a significant contribution to our understanding of the ecology and evolution of island environments.
 Given the high number of species endemic to islands worldwide and the threats to these faunas, our work will help to understand and conserve island species

 Forever Principe, National Geographic, CNRS (PEPS), University of Montpellier (PhD grant to Alois Robert), LIA Biodiversity, Portuguese Science and Technology Foundation.